fastbodin/anionic_clar_fullerene_ILP/README.md

 (https://github.com/evanberkowitz/buckygen) can be used to generate fullerenes in this format. **Note**, vertices should be labelled starting at 0!

-'{number of vertices in graph (call it n)}
+`{number of vertices in graph (call it n)}

 {degree of vertex 0} {neighbor 0} {neighbor 1} {neighbor 2}

 {degree of vertex 1} {neighbor 0} {neighbor 1} {neighbor 2}

 ...

-{degree of vertex n-1} {neighbor 0} {neighbor 1} {neighbor 2}'
+{degree of vertex n-1} {neighbor 0} {neighbor 1} {neighbor 2}`

 ### Compile:

 **Update** the Makefile to point to your copy of Gurobi.
 I included an example that I used on my Macbook when running Gurobi 11.

-There are a couple compiling flags you can change in 'include.h'.
+There are a couple compiling flags you can change in `include.h`.
-This code will work up to fullerenes on 998 vertices, but the default is set to 120.
-Change 'NMAX' to the maximum number of vertices you want to use.

-'constexpr int NMAX = 120;
+`// Input the maximum size of a fullerene you plan to read in constexpr int NMAX = 120;
 // For debugging purposes
 #define DEBUG 0
 #define DEBUG_DUAL 0
 #define DEBUG_CLAR 0
-#define DEBUG_GUROBI 0'
+#define DEBUG_GUROBI 0`

+This code will work up to fullerenes on 998 vertices, but the default is set to 120.
+Change `NMAX` to the maximum number of vertices you want to use.
+The other flags can be changed from 0 to 1 depending on what you want to debug ( you should not need to).

 ### To run:
 ./comp_p_anionic_clar_num {value of p to solve for} < {file of fullerenes}